Doughty makes 8 3s as No. 17 Auburn beats Tennessee 85-63 - WHIZ News

 Tennessee (17-14, 9-9) showed off the inconsistency that has marked this season.

-John Fulkerson led the Vols with 19 points before fouling out late.
+John Fulkerson led the Volunteers with 19 points before fouling out late.
 Jordan Bowden added 17 on Senior Day, and Santiago Vescovi had 13.
+Barnes said the Vols had too many breakdowns in not following the scouting report.

 After rallying from 17 down to upset No. 6 Kentucky in Rupp Arena on Tuesday night, the Vols struggled to score for long stretches and were beaten on the boards.
 Auburn had a 20-9 edge in rebounding in a first half that featured a 7-minute, 10-second stretch by the Vols without a field goal and the Tigers up 42-31 at halftime.